 Creating a new custom field is easy.
 First, decide whether the field will be for contacts or companies.
 Once you've selected either "Contacts" or "Companies," click on the “Create a new custom field” button at the top of the page.
 Then, give your field a name and select a type of field.

 Different field types serve different purposes.
 Text boxes and areas are good for flexibility -- you can dump any information you'd want to in those!
 Number fields only accept numerals, and they'll format the number for you.
 Dropdown lists and checkbox lists let you create a menu of options to choose from; with the former, you can only select one, though (you can select multiple options with checkbox lists!).
 Date fields are great for keeping track of special dates for a record of yours, and contact links will help connect two separate records together in a way that you specify.
+File fields allow you to upload specific documents to better track them.

 Create the field, and you're all set!
 These fields will then show up when you add, view, or edit your contacts.
 When you search, the system will also check these fields for results.